 Step 4: Apply for a building permit and submit your plans

-Step 5: Plan review process, checksheets and corrections
+Step 5: Plan review process and making corrections to an application (checksheet)

 A checksheet is sent to the applicant when a reviewer needs additional information or a correction has to be made to the plans.
 Read more about how to send us corrections and how to prepare corrected paper plans.